SeanOMik/eBookReaderSwitch/README.md

 This is a project I've recently just started working on again.
 Currently its using MuPDF as its backend.
 Currently only most pdf files work.

 ### Current State:
-* It finally works!
 * So far, only **MOST** of the PDF files I've tested works.
-* Just about **ALL** of the code isn't even mine but taken from an old commit of NX-Shell.

 ### TODO:
 * Fix some PDF crashes and all the other file extentions.